 Cruciate ligament damage in dogs

-What is cruciate ligament damage?
+What is a cruciate ligament injury?

 Symptoms of cruciate damage

-- Gradual, controlled return to exercise
+- Strict rest and then a very gradual and controlled return to exercise

 - Weight control

-- Physiotherapy, if available.
+- Physiotherapy, if available

 Preventing cruciate disease